The Egyptian Asenath & Joseph – the story

 - Hebrews wore home-spun woollen cloth; Egyptians wore linen or cotton wrap-around ‘skirts’

 This seemingly unimportant detail contained a message for Diaspora Jews (which is what Joseph was): integrate as far as you can into your host community if you want to succeed.

+What else?
 It was important that Joseph be seen as ‘one of us’.
-Giving him an Egyptian wife was another a way of de-Semitizing Joseph, and Pharaoh arranged for this to happen.
+So Pharaoh arranged for him to marry a high-born Egyptian woman – Asenath.
+This was another a way of de-Semitizing Joseph, making him acceptable to courtiers and commoners alike.

 Asenath has two important sons